 Top Seven Questions To Ask Your Columbus Personal Injury Lawyer

-If you have a case like any of the above, then it is obvious that you need a personal injury attorney.
-As a legal team who have handled these types of cases for years, we know that most accident victims do not know the legal questions to ask their attorney.
+If you have a case like any of the above, you might want to speak with a personal injury attorney about your case.
+Our legal team has handled these types of cases for years, and we know that most accident victims do not know the legal questions to ask their attorney.
 For this reason, we put together seven top common questions you should ask at an initial consultation.

 1. Have You Handled This Type of Case Before?

 It's not enough that a lawyer or law firm claims they handle personal injury cases.
 It would help if you found out for yourself by asking them.
 Suppose you were in a car accident involving multiple parties with no clear fault party.
 You should ask your lawyer if they have experience handling that type of case and can help you identify the negligent party.

 If they give you a yes or no answer, press for more information.
 Ask about their track record and where you can read client reviews.
 You want a lawyer who has experience that is relevant to your case.
 You can't have a child custody lawyer handling a fatal injury accident case.

 It's a fact that many personal injury claims do not make it to trial, but you still need to ask.
 A trial lawyer already knows how the legal process works and the time frame it would take.
 The person should also be a skilled negotiator who can go toe to toe with an insurance adjuster.

 3. Do You Have Any Conflict of Interest When It Comes to My Case?

 Going by the rule of professional conduct, a lawyer cannot handle a legal matter if there is a personal or professional conflict.
 Suppose the fault party's insurance company owner is related to your attorney.
 There is personal conflict, and the lawyer has an obligation to disclose such.
 So, ask to find out.